arsalan0c/dafny-programs/verification.md

 	| assume Expr;
 	| call xs := P(Exprs); // P: name of a declared procedure
 ```
+All expressions are total.
+Even division by zero results in some fixed value based on its arguments. <br />

 Loop invariants must hold at the point immediately before each evaluation of the loop guard. <br />
 Otherwise, execution of the loop results in an irrecoverable error.